Sushmita-Ghosh/mern_chat_app/README.md

-# Let's Chat

-# Chat Application
+# Let's Chat - Chat Application

-Welcome to the Chat Application repository!
+Welcome to the mern_chat_app repository!
 This project is a simple and lightweight chat application that allows users to communicate in real-time.

 ## Features